ivana-g/productivity-principles/README.md

   Position yourself to benefit from the external forces at hand and you will get more from the same unit of effort.
 Energy is conserved and results are multiplied.

 - Competence over credentials.

+## Top 10 performance habits
+1. The 5AM Club morning routine.
+2. The 5 Great Hours work method.
+3. Intermittent fasting.
+4. A nature walk/ride late afternoon.
+5. One hour of reading each evening.
+6. An epsom salt bath before sleep.
+7. Scheduling each week Sunday morning.
+8. Making a Not To Do List each quarter.
+9. Turning off my digital devices often.
+10. Meditation and prayer.